FedericoCaspani/Neo4j-Graph-Dataset/backend/README.md

 * ``/api/v0/SetGreen/``is a **C2** command that attaches the green pass to the specified user
 * ``/api/v0/clean/``is a **C3** command that cleans the database keeping only active records
 * ``/api/v0/PersonCreate/``is a out of scope command that registers the user

+## Populator

+Here you could see the populator.py - this is the script that automatically populates the database.